Skip to content

 8 expert tips to avoid getting sick from spoiled food when the lights go out

-thermometer used to measure the air temperature inside a fridge freezer.
+spinner image thermometer used to measure the air temperature inside a fridge freezer.

-En español | Hurricanes, heat waves and other natural disasters heighten the risk of power outages.
-And if the power goes out for an extended period, the food in your refrigerator and freezer can spoil, making it unsafe to eat.
-While the financial hit from losing a fridge full of food is hard to swallow, the hit your health can take from food poisoning – particularly if you're older – is even harder to bear.
+Extended power outages can lead to food spoilage, and while the financial hit from losing a fridge full of food is hard to swallow, the hit your health can take from food poisoning — particularly if you're older — is even harder to bear.

 Before a power outage

-1. Keep the refrigerator at or below 40 degrees Fahrenheit and the freezer at 0 degrees or less.
+1. Keep the refrigerator at or below 40 degrees Fahrenheit and the freezer at zero degrees or less.
 This will allow you to maintain the quality of your food longer if you lose electricity.
 Once the internal temperature of refrigerated and frozen foods goes above 40 degrees, germs that cause foodborne illnesses can begin to multiply.

 2. Buy dry ice or block ice to help keep your food cold in the refrigerator longer.
 Having a cooler and frozen gel packs on hand may be helpful if you need to remove food from the fridge to keep it cold.